-- 1. The recipient shall be an Associate Member, Member, or Fellow of the AAFS. - 2.
-Nominees must be Associate Members, Members, or Fellows of the Academy with less than 10 years of Academy membership.
-Individuals with greater than 10 years of paid employment in any forensic science career are not eligible for this award. - 3.
-The recipient shall have demonstrated both leadership and outstanding achievement through contributions that have served to advance forensic science and its application to the legal system in a manner that promotes professionalism, integrity, competency, education, research, practice, and collaboration.
+- 1. The recipient shall be an Associate Member, Member, or Fellow of the $\Delta \Delta FS$ - 2.
+The recipient shall have been eligible for the status of Associate Member of the Academy no more than ten (10) years prior to their nomination. - The recipient shall have demonstrated both leadership and outstanding achievement through contributions that have served to advance forensic science and its application to the legal system in a manner that promotes professionalism, integrity, competency, education, research, practice, and collaboration.